Over recent years, a lot of boxers have been more open to training their mindset, with a lot abiding by ‘The Secret’.

 Many have adopted a mentality of ‘See, Believe, Achieve’ can lead to positive outcome.
 Training this mindset can be time consuming and not the most constructive as may not help during instant reactions during challenging situations, where our natural response is often a negative one.

-Guest author Shakiba Moghadam explains how boxers can become their own worst enemy through negative self-talk, and how boxers can be more positive to improve performance.
+In this article, we explain how boxers can become their own worst enemy through a negative mindset, and how boxers can use quick and easy positive self-talk methods to help improve performance.

 Negative Self-Talk: You Are You’re Own Worst Enemy

 Boxing can be a lonely sport, especially in the ring, where negative thoughts and self-doubt might creep in.
 Similarly, such thoughts might pop into the boxer’s head either before or during a training session or just before a big rep.

 Such thoughts can be negative because of many reasons such as lack of confidence, past experiences, recent injuries or loss.

 These thoughts can become destructive over time and affect the boxer’s performance.
 This is because negative thoughts can gradually lower the boxer’s self-confidence in their own ability.

 So how can a boxer identify negative self-talk?